 Basic Fill Example 1

 Basic Fill Example 2

 Find a Drum Teacher

-The best idea for anyone wanting to learn the drums is to find a drum teacher.
+The best idea for anyone wanting to learn the drums is to find a private drum tutor.
 A teacher will do their best to steer you in the right direction and start you out with good habits.
 The best part about having a teacher is that they will keep you accountable and correct whatever you are doing wrong.

 Set Up a Practice Schedule